-The Department of Surgery Surgical Skills Center at Indiana University School of Medicine was formally accredited in the summer of 2019 by the American College of Surgeon as a Comprehensive Education Institute.
+The Department of Surgery Surgical Skills Center at Indiana University School of Medicine was formally accredited in the summer of 2019 by the American College of Surgeons as a Comprehensive Education Institute.
 Equipped with modern simulation centers to aid all surgery trainee levels from novice to practice ready, these advanced facilities provide opportunities to all residents and fellows in the Department of Surgery to hone individual surgical skills within a low-stakes environment.
 This structured skills and simulation environment improves overall patient safety through focused and structured practice.

-With the leadership of Nicole Kissane-Lee, MD, Director of the Surgical Skills Center and David Canal, MD, Assistant Director of the Surgical Skills Center, the skills lab curricula involves all residency and fellowship training programs in the Department of Surgery with scheduled sessions throughout the academic year.
+Under the leadership of Nicole Kissane-Lee, MD, Director of the Surgical Skills Center and David Canal, MD, Assistant Director of the Surgical Skills Center, the skills lab curricula involve all residency and fellowship training programs in the Department of Surgery with scheduled sessions throughout the academic year.
 The skills lab curriculum is structured so that trainees can observe, practice, and evaluate their performance.
 The Surgical Skills Center also houses Simbionix simulators for laparoscopic and endoscopic training and is a designated Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) training site.